Ghanta Awards

-The Ghanta Awards (sometimes abbreviated as The Ghanta) is an award presented in recognition of the worst film in Bollywood.
-Founded by Prashant Rajkhowa and Karan Anshuman in 2010, the annual Ghanta Awards ceremony in Mumbai takes place about the same time as other major Bollywood awards.
-The awards themselves are a large golden bell that is typically used for idol worship.
+The Ghanta Awards (sometimes abbreviated as The Ghanta) was an award presented in recognition of the worst film in Bollywood.
+Founded by Prashant Rajkhowa and Karan Anshuman in 2010, the annual Ghanta Awards ceremony in Mumbai took place about the same time as other major Bollywood awards.
+The awards themselves were a large golden bell that is typically used for idol worship.

 INvision Entertainment exclusively holds the IP rights for the Ghantas Since 2013.

 The Ghanta Awards is a live show shaped by online voting by the audience.
 The public can vote on 13 'worst of' categories.

 The first Ghanta Awards ceremony was held in February 2011 at Tian Santorini to honour the worst in film of the 2010 film season.
-The last 2 editions have been held at J W Marriott on 15 February 2013 and 14 March 2014 respectively.
-The Ghanta Awards 2015 are slated to be held at the same venue on 8 March 2015 & 2021 (which is the last edition).
+The last 2 editions have been held at JW Marriott on 15 February 2013 and 14 March 2014 respectively.
+The Ghanta Awards 2015 were slated to be held at the same venue on 8 March 2015 & 2021 (which is the last edition).